Michele Hetrick

 Michele Hetrick is an American make-up artist.

-Biography
+Career

-Michele Hetrick has worked on all five seasons of Star Trek: Discovery.
-Other notable tv shows she has worked on are Judge Judy, Hot Bench, Cupcake Wars, CSI: Cyber, Agents of S.H.I.E.L.D., Major Crimes, Face Off, Inhumans, Cabinet of Curiosities and Star Trek: Section 31.
+Notable TV shows that Michele Hetrick has worked for are Judge Judy, Hot Bench, Cupcake Wars, CSI: Cyber, Agents of S.H.I.E.L.D., Major Crimes, Face Off, Inhumans, Cabinet of Curiosities, Star Trek: Section 31, and all five seasons of Star Trek: Discovery.

-In 2017, she married Glenn Hetrick at The Mission Inn Hotel & Spa.

-Hetrick co-owns Alchemy Studios with her husband and in 2024 Titan Publishing Group released an in-depth book about the studio.
-This book features behind-the-scenes images inside Alchemy Studios, and interviews the team members who designed and built the aliens and creatures from Star Trek: Discovery.
+Hetrick co-owns Alchemy Studios with her husband.
+In 2024, Titan Publishing Group released a book titled Star Trek: The Art of Glenn Hetrick's Alchemy Studios, an in-depth illustrated book about the studio featuring art and behind-the-scenes photography, and interviews regarding the studio's work Seasons 1-5 of Star Trek: Discovery.